Create Kubernetes Site

 Please open https://console.ves.volterra.io/ and proceed to site registration.

-After the Distributed Cloud Services Node is installed, it must be registered as a Site in Console.
+After you install the Distributed Cloud Services Node, you must register it as a Site in the Distributed Cloud Console.

 Note: The USB allowlist is enabled by default.
 If you change a USB device, such as a keyboard after registration, the device will not function.